crocandr/docker-tinc/README.md

   - you have to define with `-e SYNCKEY=xyz.....` param the bittorrent sync key for host config sync on 2nd,3rd,4th... host (and if you restart the 1st host)
   - the `-e LANIP=...` defines the container's IP on your LAN network
   - the `-e SUBNET=...` defines your LAN network.
 You can use wider network address like `192.168.0.0/22` or `172.17.0.0/19` or something similar...
 This is your choice.
+  - if you have multiple WAN connection or something other reason, you can override the automatic public ip finder mehanicsm with `-e PUBIP=8.9.1.1` parameter for your public IP

 ## Config